ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 #### Self-signed certificates

 First things first.
 We need some certificates.
+In this demo we'll be using self-signed certificates, but

 Using [Generate and export certificates for point-to-site using PowerShell](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-certificates-point-to-site) as a guide, I created the following three of certificates.

 ![Self-signed certificates](../../../../static/images/apim-client-certificate-series/self-signed-certificates.png)